jonccrawley/passhash/README.md

 ## Overview

 This is a simple service written in golang.
 The primary purpose of this service is to allow for a password to be POST'ed to an endpoint and hashed.
 After this password is hashed it should be accessible through a GET request.
-There is no persistence on the passwords, as they are only stored in memory.
+There is no persistence on the passwords, as they are only stored in-memory.

 ## Endpoints
 All of the endpoints are defined in this Postman collection.
 You can import the collection, and use it as a base to interact with the service.

 [Postman Collection](assets/PassHash.postman_collection.json)

-### POST /hash
+### **POST** /hash
-This is the primary endpoint for submitting a request to have a password be hashed.
+This endpoint is used for submitting a request to have a password be hashed.
 Once a password has been queued the endpoint will return a unique identifier that can be used to retrieve the hashed password once complete.

 #### Params
  **Password** - This field is required, and cannot exceed 30 characters in length.

+#### Response
+The ID for the queued hash job

-Example Request
+####Example Request
 ```bash
 $ curl -X POST -H"Content-Type:application/x-www-form-urlencoded" -d 'password=123' http://127.0.0.1:8880/hash
 1
 ```

 ### GET /hash/:id
-This endpoint can be used to retrieve your queued hash results, this value should be avlible within 5 seconds.
+This endpoint can be used to retrieve your queued hash results, this value should be available within 5 seconds.

 #### Params
  **id** - This field is required, and must be numeric

+#### Response
+The hashed password

-Example Request
+####Example Request
 ```bash
 $ curl -X GET  http://127.0.0.1:8880/hash/1
 PJkJr+wlNU1VHa4hWQuybjjVPyFzuNPcPu5MBH56scHri4UQPjvnumE7MbtcnDYhTcnxSkL9ei/bhIVrylxEwg==